-In our school, if a staff, visitor or parent need to make a referral to our DSL, these are the process we follow.
+In our school, if a staff member or visitor needs to make a referral to our Designated Safeguarding Lead (DSL), the following steps are taken:

-Visitors: If you have any concerns regarding any child, please make sure you alert one of our DSLs who are pictured above.
+Visitors

-Staff: If you have any concerns regarding any child, please make sure you report the incident on CPOMS and alert one of our DSL's.
+• If you have any concerns regarding any child, please make sure you alert one of our DSLs who are pictured in posters inside and outside the school.

-If you have any safeguarding concerns regarding a member of staff, please see Errol Rowe (Headteacher).
+Staff

-For any safeguarding concerns about the Headteacher, please see Nick Allsopp (Chair of Governors).
+- If you have any concerns regarding any child, please make sure you report the incident on CPOMS and alert one of our DSL's. - If you have any safeguarding concerns regarding a member of staff, please see Errol Rowe (Headteacher). - For any safeguarding concerns about the Headteacher, please see Nick Allsopp (Chair of Governors).